emilyruby/manifestoo/liberaldemocrats.md

 * Invest to eliminate within a generation preventable diseases like TB, HIV and malaria.
 * Develop a global education strategy.
+* Provide ad hoc funding to `UNESCO’s International Programme for the Development of Communication`.
+* Campaign strongly for the abolition of the death penalty around the world.
+* Publish a government anti-corruption strategy.
+* Develop a comprehensive strategy for promoting the decriminalisation of homosexuality around the world and advancing the cause of LGBT+ rights